zabkwak/resting-squirrel/README.md

 **docs** Object for setting up the documentation for the API.
 - **enabled** If true docs are enabled on the *options.docs.endpoint* endpoint.
 Default: true
 - **endpoint** On this endpoint is shown documentation.
 Default: /docs
 - **auth** If true documentation request must be authorized with *options.auth* function.
-Default: false DEPRECATED Using api key is preffered option.
+Default: false DEPRECATED Using api key is preferred option.
 - **paramsAsArray** If true params are returned as array in the docs.
 Default: false

 **auth** Object for setting up the authorization.